AustralianBioCommons/human-omics-data-sharing-field-guide/pages/repositories/data_repositories/ega.md

 Submission notes:

-* When preparing a submission, it is important to validate and check all the details because editing after submission is not possible without going through the helpdesk.
-Submission to the test instance of the EGA is recommended before making your final submission.
+{% include callout.html type="note" content="When preparing a submission, it is important to validate and check all the details because editing after submission is not possible without going through the helpdesk.
+Submission to the test instance of the EGA is recommended before making your final submission." %}

 * The **alias** field that is set for each object is not strictly required, if not specified one will be provided.
 BUT the alias is what you used to link between the different objects so it is useful to set to names that you can recognise to facilitate the linking that is required in your submission.
 Aliases must be unique across all items within a submission account.